What we do differently, and what it costs us.

 Seven commitments that define how we serve.

-Not a generalist firm adapted to agricultural clients.
-Our approach to investment management, cash flow modelling, and succession strategy is shaped by years of experience with agricultural and regional families.
+Not a generalist firm adapted to agricultural families.
+Our approach to investment management, cash flow modelling, and succession strategy is shaped by genuine experience across agricultural and regional Australia.

-Through arcpoint OCIO as outsourced chief investment office, your portfolio accesses institutional-grade strategic asset allocation, economic research, and investment access via Mercer's global capability.
-Your adviser is Troy Armstrong — one person, directly accountable.
+arcpoint OCIO is our outsourced chief investment office.
+Through them the portfolio gets institutional strategic asset allocation, economic research and manager access via Mercer.
+Your adviser is Troy Armstrong.
+One person, directly accountable.

-Troy leads every client relationship.
-No transitions to junior advisers, no reassignments.
-Understanding a family's wealth is built over years, not meetings.
+Troy leads every relationship himself.
+No handover to a junior, no reassignment.
+Knowing a family's wealth takes years, not meetings.

 Your accountant, solicitor, and banker each see one part.
-We see the whole, coordinating every adviser so nothing falls through the gaps between disciplines.
+We hold the whole picture, so nothing falls into the gap between them.

-A clear, asset-based fee.
-No entry fees, no exit fees, no commissions, no hidden charges.
-You always know exactly what you pay and what you receive.
+A clear asset-based fee.
+No entry fees, no exit fees, no commissions and no hidden charges.
+You always know exactly what you pay.

 The patience is ancient.
 The architecture isn't.